Coarse-grained spin density-functional theory: infinite-volume limit via the hyperfinite: Four-potential uniqueness and non-uniqueness

 \section{Four-potential uniqueness and non-uniqueness}

 This section is concerned with the question of when $\Potl({\bm \rho})$ might have more than one element.
 This problem attracted renewed scrutiny in the conventional setting\cite{Capelle+Vignale,Eschrig+Pickett,Ullrich05,Gidopoulos07}, long after the original investigation\cite{VonBarth+Hedin}.
 The conclusion reached here (Prop. \ref{NU-prop}) is similar to the cumulative conclusion of those works.
 But here unique continuation properties are demonstrated rather than being assumed.
-In quick summary, disallowing spin-saturation leaves the only possibility of non-uniqueness being collinear magnetization in an $S_z$ eigenstate.
+In summary, in the absence of spin saturation, the representing potential is guaranteed to (exist and) be unique ($|\Potl (\rho)| = 1$) except in case of collinear magnetization in an $S_z$ eigenstate.
 The next section looks more closely at the collinear case with spin-saturation.
-No nonstandard analysis is used in either of these two sections.
+No nonstandard analysis is used in either of these sections.

 In contrast to previous sections, it is necessary to carefully consider the behavior of wavefunctions in configuration space.
 Throughout this section, $\Psi$ is a fixed ground state wavefunction of total energy $0$ in the presence of potential ${\bm v} = (u,\vec{B})$: \beq (H_0 + \hat{V}) \Psi = 0, \eeq where \beq \hat{V} = \sum_{\alpha=1}^N \left[ u({x}_\alpha) + \vec{B}({x}_\alpha)\cdot\vec{\sigma}_\alpha \right]. \eeq Here, $H_0$ contains kinetic energy and interaction energy and is diagonal in spins.
 The potential at the position of particle $\alpha$ is $(u(x_\alpha),\vec{B}({x}_\alpha))$. $\Psi$ might be a zero-energy ground state for some other potential.
 Elements of $\Potl(\Psi)$ other than $(u,\vec{B})$ are generically denoted as $({u}^\prime,\vec{B}^\prime)$.
 It will soon become clear that, in studying the non-uniqueness problem, only the magnetic field component really requires attention.
 To facilitate that, the notation \beq \vec{\Potl}(\bm{\rho}) = \left\{ \vec{B}: (u,\vec{B}) \in {\Potl}(\bm{\rho})\, \text{for some}\, u \right\} \eeq will be used for the projection of ${\Potl}(\bm{\rho})$.
 Naturally extending previous notation, $\Potl(\Psi)$, denotes the set of four-potentials having $\Psi$ as a zero-energy ground state.
 As previously, position space cells (``$\Part$-cells'') are denoted $\Omega_i$, etc., $i$ being simply an abstract cell index.
 Cells in configuration space (``$\Part^N$-cells'') are denoted in the style ${\Omega}^N_{i_1\cdots i_N}$.
 In cell ${\Omega}^N_{i_1\cdots i_N}$, particle $1$ is in $\Omega_{i_1}$, $\ldots$, particle $N$ is in $\Omega_{i_N}$.
 The value of $(u,\vec{B})$ in cell $\Omega_i$ is denoted $(u_i,\vec{B}_i)$.
 In this section and the next, instead of $(\rho_0,\vec{\rho})$ for the 4-density $\pi \Dns\, \Psi$, we use the notation $(n_i,2\vec{m}_i)$ (Note the factor of $2$).
 If for every $(u^\prime,\vec{B}_i^\prime)\in \Potl(\Psi)$, $\vec{B}_i^\prime = \vec{B}_i$, then $i$ is a unique-$\vec{B}$ cell (UB cell), otherwise a non-unique-$\vec{B}$ cell (non-UB cell).